Forts in India: Ancient Indian classification of forts

-Though most of the structures have decayed and are lost, India's legacy of ancient forts is seen mostly in the shastras (ancient Indian treatises) and in the reliefs on stupas.
-On some of the early relief work, the carvings indicate that ancient Indian forts have crenellations, embrasures, and sloping walls.
+Though most of the structures have decayed and are lost, India's legacy of ancient forts remains in shastras (ancient Indian treatises) and in reliefs on stupas.
+On some early reliefs, carvings indicate that ancient Indian forts had crenellations, embrasures, and sloping walls.

-The Arthashastra the Indian treatise on military strategy describes six major types of forts differentiated by their major modes of defenses:
+The Arthashastra, the Indian treatise on military strategy, describes six major types of forts, differentiated by their major modes of defenses: